TamayoLeivaJ/Python-basics/README.md

 ## Python data types

+Python is an object-oriented programming (OOP) language, and its standard implementation is written in C.

 | Type | Description | Data <br>Type | Example | Conversion <br>function |
 |---|---|---|---|---|
 | int | integer: a number without a fractional part. | Numeric | 100 | int() |